wyy-code/wyy-code.github.io/_pages/about.md

 I am doing a research internship at Huawei now in Guangdong, China.

-I am now working on entity alignment, time series anomaly detection, Multi-modal Learning, and LLM application.
+I am now working on entity alignment for knowledge graph, time series anomaly detection, and LLM application.

 I graduated from the College of Science, Beijing University of Posts and Telecommunications (BUPT) with a bachelor’s degree.
 I will get my Computer Technology Master's degree in the State Key Laboratory of Networking and Switching Technology, Beijing University of Posts and Telecommunications in June 2025, advised by [Haifen Sun](https://scholar.google.com/citations?user=dwhbTsEAAAAJ&hl) and [Jingyu Wang](https://teacher.bupt.edu.cn/wangjingyu/zh_CN/index.htm).

-My research interest includes Graph Mining, Time Series, and Multi-modal Learning.
+My research interest includes Knowledge Graph, Time Series, Multi-modal Learning, and LLM.

 <!--
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).